ullahsamee/rifdock/README.md

-# scheme
+# RifDock
-Scheme Library for Conformational Search
+RifDock Library for Conformational Search

-This repository is a temporary solution to the issue of multiple versions of "RifDock" being available in the wild.
-This repository's master branch will be considered "Master Rifdock" from now until a new master appears.

 Ideally RifDock should be merged into Rosetta, but no one has stepped up to this herculean task yet.
-Most would be in favor of such a merge, so if you have a month to kill, perhaps you can add RifDock (and its unit tests) to Rosetta.

 ***Building***